CONFLICT DIAMONDS EXPLAINED

 The jewelry industry has not turned their back on this.
 Most definitely on the contrary, it has adopted sure measures, initiatives, and laws that have prevented conflict diamonds from entering the global supply chain.

 Today 71 governments have enshrined into their national law the Kimberley Process Certification System, and now more than 99% of the world's diamonds are from conflict free sources.
 However, even one conflict diamond is one too many.
-The diamond industry continues to work with governments, NGOs and the UN to strengthen the Kimberley Process and the System of Warranties.
+The diamond industry continues to work with governments, NGOs and the UN to strengthen the Kimberley Process and the System of Warranties as well as the tight control of the newest Blockchain Technologies.

 While diamonds have been used to fund conflict, the problem is not the diamonds themselves but the rebels who exploit diamonds (along with other natural resources) to achieve their illicit goals.
 The vast majority of diamonds come from countries at peace.
 These countries have been able to invest the revenue from diamonds into the development of infrastructure, schools and hospitals for the good of the communities in which diamonds are found.
 These countries include Australia, Botswana, Canada, Namibia, Russia, South Africa and Tanzania.

-Today, more than 99% of the world's diamonds are now from conflict free sources and are officially traded under the UN mandated Kimberley Process.
+Today, more than 99% of the world's diamonds are now from conflict free sources and are officially traded under the UN mandated Kimberley Process and in many cases; Blockchain.

-Gold & Gems Fine Jewelry, owned and run by my father & I, have always served our clients conscientiously and are proud to choose products from mainstream, quality designers and companies that operate with utmost class, dignity, and highly ethical approach to their business.
+Gold & Gems Fine Jewelry, owned and run by the Hansen family and our very close family staff, have always served our clients conscientiously and are proud to choose products from mainstream, quality designers and companies that operate with utmost class, dignity, and highly ethical approach to their business.
 The jewelers in Southern Oregon, as well as the jewelers that I associate with globally, possess the same passionate belief system.
 We can assure you that your diamond jewelry is from one of thousands of non-conflict sources.

 Sure Solution for Selecting a Diamond

-For those who feel that 99% just isn't enough, I invite you to come see The Arctic Love Diamond.
+For those who feel that 99% just isn't enough, I invite you to come see diamonds sourced from Canada certified and distributed wholly from the Northwest Territories, our Ultrafire Lab Created Diamonds and / or quality alternatives to diamonds such as Diamelia Premium Moissanite and Trü-Hybrid simulated diamonds.
 We are proud to provide them exclusively from our store.
-These spectacular diamonds are mined, graded, cut, polished, branded, certified and distributed wholly from the Northwest Territories and are truly a sight to behold.
+These spectacular diamonds and hybrids adhere to the quality we've built our store's reputation on and are truly a sight to behold.

 On the behalf of Gold & Gems Fine Jewelry and all of the fantastic people of this great industry, I appreciate you reading this article and encourage you to further educate yourself about this world's most coveted, most beautiful, most timeless of gems... the diamond.